 Children are placed in foster care for different reasons, which include abuse, deliberate neglect and exploitation.
 Foster care is a form of alternative care for a child who, as a result of a court order, is in the care of a person who is not his or her parent or guardian.

 Purpose of foster care

 The purpose of foster care is to temporarily protect and nurture a child in need of care and protection by providing a safe and healthy environment with positive support until the child can be reunified with his or her family of origin.

-A person who has been screened and found to be fit and proper to be a foster parent by a Social Worker from the Department of Social Development or Designated Child Protection Organization and undergoes training can foster a child or children.
+Only a person screened and found to be fit and proper can be approved as a foster parent by a designated social worker from the Department of Social Development or a designated child protection organisatIon and who undergoes training can foster a child.

-The natural parents of the child also have a duty to contribute to the child's maintenance, through an order of court called a contribution order.
+The biological parents of the child have a duty to contribute to the maintenance of the child and the children’s court can make a contribution order to this effect.